-SNZ [m].i Skip if bit "i" of the data memory is not zero
+Skip if bit "i" of the data memory is not 0SNZ [m].i

-Description If bit "i" of the specified data memory is not zero, the next instruction is skipped.
-If bit "i" of the data memory is not zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+Description If bit "i" of the specified data memory is not 0, the next instruction is skipped.

+If bit "i" of the data memory is not 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).

-Skip if [m].i≠0
+Skip if [m].i≠0 Affected flag(s)